2018 Investing Offshore - July 2018

-Investors have different ways through which to gain international exposure with Coronation.
-Most of our flagship domestic multi-asset funds already have a considerable international allocation.
+There are different ways to gain offshore exposure with Coronation.
+Most of our flagship domestic multi-asset funds already have a considerable offshore allocation.
 We also offer a range of funds (rand-denominated or foreign-domiciled) that are invested in global markets.
 Below we discuss these options in more detail.

 Pension funds are currently allowed a maximum offshore allocation of 30% (with an additional 10% in other African markets).
 This level of exposure to offshore assets may be sufficient for investors who:

 - only have the budget to save for their retirement and do not plan to make any other discretionary investments; or